Let us take them all down with the struggle! Let us build workers’ committees to organize the struggle!

 Statement of the Central Committee of the PdAC.

-Most of the the 19 million people, so around 60% of the voters, said NO the the constitutional reform; a NO that buried the political project of Renzi, project in which the main sectors of the great Italian bourgeoisie saw the only solution to end the crisis.
+Most of the 19 million people, so around 60% of the voters, said NO to the constitutional reform; a NO that buried the political project of Renzi, a project in which the main sectors of the great Italian bourgeoisie saw the only solution to end the crisis.
 The vote was clearly a vote against the bosses’ government of Renzi and his anti-workers policy.

-We cannot discard that Mattarella can drive the task Renzi could not, but he will hardly be able to continue his program of government: the bourgeoisie will have to find a new political project that represents it, and it will not be that easy as the economic crisis leaves barely no space for the bosses to maneuver.
-They have to recover part of the profit and the workers do not seem to be willing to believe the government’s propaganda nor to quietly accept the attacks to their rights and salaries.
-We will certainly face now a period of parliamentary instability and the search of a new balance, which the social struggles must take advantage from.
+We cannot discard that Mattarella can drive the task Renzi could not, but he will hardly be able to continue his program of government: the bourgeoisie will have to find a new political project that represents it, and it will not be as easy as the economic crisis leaves barely any space for the bosses to maneuver.
+They have to recover part of the profit and the workers do not seem to be willing to believe the government’s propaganda nor to quietly accept the attacks on their rights and salaries.
+We will certainly face now a period of parliamentary instability and the search for a new balance, which the social struggles must take advantage of.

-Yet, to win the first battle against Renzi is not enough to guard the interests of the exploited workers and masses.
+Yet, winning the first battle against Renzi is not enough to guard the interests of the exploited workers and masses.

 The victory of the NO cannot be passively handed over to the bourgeois political forces that opposed the institutional counter-reform because of their parliamentary interests: the Berlusconi, the Salvini, the Grillo, the Bersani, the D’Alema, etc…

-Let’s build exploited workers’ and masses’ and Committees in every city to continue and expand the struggle!
+Let’s build workers and masses Committees in every city to continue and expand the struggle!